 Earn Your Graduate Degree in Computer Science Software Development

 The primary goal of the computer science software development program is to prepare students for the challenges faced by professionals in this rapidly changing field.
 Students may select from a broad base of advanced courses in software design and development, systems programming, database design and programming, computer architecture, distributed systems, artificial intelligence, game design and programming, web technology, networking and computer graphics.

 5 Distinctions of the Marist MS in Computer Science Software Development Program:

 1. Students can begin in Fall or Spring semesters and study full- or part-time.
-Courses are held at Marist's Poughkeepsie campus or can be done online
+Courses are held at Marist's Poughkeepsie campus.

 2. Marist is the first graduate institution to acquire zEnterprise machines

 3. Marist is a NY State Center of Excellence in Cloud Computing and Business Analytics

 4. Excellent name recognition providing employment and internship opportunities through Marist's Career Services Office